-Based in Ohio, GOJO enjoys a global presence with offices located in the UK, France, Australia, Japan, and Brazil.
+Based in Ohio, GOJO enjoys a global presence with offices located in the UK, France, Canada, Japan, and Brazil.

 Sales and Marketing

 GOJO serves both the professional and consumer markets, selling its products to healthcare facilities, educational institutions, foodservice operators, and automotive shops, among other venues.
 PURELL is available through retailers.
 The company sells its products through the likes of Amazon.com, Staples, OfficeMax, Office Depot, and Costco, among others.

 To strengthen its business internationally, GOJO in 2014 acquired Laboratoires Prodene Klint, based in France.
 Prodene Klint specializes in making and marketing professional hygiene, cosmetics, and disinfectant products.